 What’s all the fuss about?

 When the same change came into force in the Public Sector in 2017, we saw a wide range of risk-averse clients blanket banning Limited Company contractors and forcing them to decide whether to contract through an umbrella company (and be out of pocket as a result) or go elsewhere.
-It didn’t take long for clients to relax their approach as big projects ground to a halt, and we’re hoping that the Private Sector learns from some of these mistakes.
+It didn’t take long for clients to relax their approach as big projects ground to a halt, and the Private Sector soon learnt from some of these mistakes.
 However, we are seeing a number of big Private Sector clients, including HSBC making it clear that they do have plans to reduce their use of contractors.
 On the other hand RBS have said the opposite in which they will work alongside contractors to help them point outside of IR35, if this is reflected in their working conditions.

 Who is affected?